Crawford Grill: New Crawford Grill at Station Square (2003–2006)

-Capitalizing on the famous Crawford Grill name, Les Montgomery and Tom Burley opened a new venue at 125 W. Station Square Drive in the Freight House Shops, in Pittsburgh's South Side neighborhood.
+Capitalizing on the famous Crawford Grill name, Les Montgomery and Tom Burley opened a new venue at 125 West Station Square Drive in the Freight House Shops, in Pittsburgh's South Side neighborhood.
 The interior, designed by local architect Margaret Ringel, included seating for 180 guests, a bar, and a balcony.
 Hewing closely to the original Grill, the menu featured soul food.
-The venture was financed partly by the Urban Redevelopment Authority and promised 20-30 new jobs.
-Initially the new club was successful; upon the first anniversary of its opening, a newspaper described it as a "regular destination for jazz lovers."
+The venture was financed partly by the Urban Redevelopment Authority and promised 20–30 new jobs.
+Initially the new club was successful; upon the first anniversary of its opening, a newspaper described it as a "regular destination for jazz lovers".
 One local patron praised the new Grill, finding the music as good as it was in the original club during its heyday.
 Despite being awarded "best soul food" by a local paper three years running, the new club suffered from lack of foot traffic, closing its doors on January 7, 2006.